5 Sales Tactics that Tank Edmunds Dealer Reviews

 Listening – Customers value the ability of salespeople to actively listen to their needs, rather than trying to put them in a vehicle that doesn’t suit those needs.
 In the end, you want customers to love their purchase.
 It’s tough to love a car in the long run if you’ve been talked into it.

 Games – Let’s face it, car dealerships get a bad rap for a reason.
 If your salespeople try to play games with your customers they’re going to rate you badly.
 Avoid bait and switch sales promotions or attempting to jack up the monthly payments by padding the interest rate charged on an in-house loan.
 Consumers will see right through this.

 Surprises – Dealership customers routinely state that last-minute price-related surprises leave a bad taste in their mouths.
 Make sure that your salespeople don’t pull these stunts.
 The price negotiated should be the price paid.

-Ultimately, it’s all about creating a positive overall experience.
+Ultimately, it’s all about creating a positive overall experience for customers, not just to improve your Edmunds dealer reviews.
 The sales process should be streamlined, simple, and as uncomplicated as possible.
-It should leave your customers with a positive image of not just your dealership, but of the individual salesperson who helped them purchase their new car.
+It should leave your customers with a positive image of not just your dealership, but of the individual salesperson who helped them purchase their vehicle.
 Your salespeople have a tremendous impact on the reviews you are likely to get from customers shopping at your dealership.
 It is absolutely essential that you build a sales team that is trustworthy, capable of listening to customers’ needs and then matching them with the right vehicle for those needs and budget.
 Don’t play games or use price-related surprises with customers, and avoid high-pressure sales tactics.